inhibitor1217/coffee-hmm/services/auth/README.md

 ### `POST /register`

-Creates an user with given profile and policy.
+Creates an user with given profile.

 **Required Rule**